Graffiti Bridge (album)

 Graffiti Bridge is the twelfth studio album by American recording artist Prince and is the soundtrack album to the 1990 film of the same name.
 It was released on August 20, 1990, by Paisley Park Records and Warner Bros.
 Records.

 The album was much better received in sales than the film.
 It reached number 6 in the United States and was his third consecutive chart-topper (following Lovesexy and Batman) on the UK Albums Chart.
-Nearly every song on the record was written by Prince despite the handful of artists performing, including Tevin Campbell, Mavis Staples, and the Time.
+Nearly every song on the record was written by Prince including those performed by the handful of other performing artists, including Tevin Campbell, Mavis Staples, and the Time.
 The album produced the hit singles "Thieves in the Temple" and "New Power Generation", an anthem in two parts celebrating Prince's newly created backing band, the New Power Generation.
-"Can't Stop This Feeling I Got" was released in the Philippines only.
 The band would get its first official outing on Prince's next album, Diamonds and Pearls.